fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 cavities.
 In our case, we have

 ```@example T1
-homology(sc, p=0)
+homology(sc)
 ```

 This means that the simplicial complex ``K`` has one component, as well as one loop, and no cavities.
 The function `homology` returns a vector of integers, whose k-th entry is ``\beta_{k-1}(K)``.
 We would like to point out that in ConleyDynamics all homology computations are performed over fields, and therefore homology is completely described by the Betti numbers.
-Two types of fields are supported, and they are selected by specifying the field characteristic `p`:
+Two types of fields are supported, and they are selected by the characteristic `p` in the sparse boundary matrix:

 - If `p=0`, then the homology computation uses the field of rational numbers.
 - For any prime number `p`, homology is determined over the finite field